Perimattic

 Key Features of GitLab:

-• Built-in Git repository management with branching, merging, and code review capabilities.
+• Built-in Git repository management with branching, merging, and code review.

-• Automated testing and deployment pipelines integrated directly into the platform for streamlined software delivery.
+• Automated testing and deployment pipelines integrated directly into the platform.

-• Built-in issue tracking system for managing tasks, bugs, and feature requests.
+• Built-in issue tracking for managing tasks, bugs, and feature requests alongside code.

 9. CircleCI

-CircleCI is a continuous integration and continuous delivery (CI/CD) platform that automates the software development process.
+CircleCI is a continuous integration and continuous delivery (CI/CD) platform that automates the software development process, and its pricing model has shifted to a credit-based system that is worth understanding before you commit.

 Key Features of CircleCI:

-• Easily scale CI/CD pipelines to meet the needs of small teams to large enterprises.
+• Easily scales CI/CD pipelines from small teams to large enterprises.

-• Hosted solution that requires no infrastructure setup or maintenance.
+• Fully hosted solution that requires no infrastructure setup or maintenance on the cloud tier.

-• It define workflows and pipelines using YAML configuration files for easy version control and reproducibility.
+• Defines workflows and pipelines using YAML configuration files for easy version control and reproducibility.

 10. Travis CI

-Travis CI is a popular continuous integration and continuous deployment (CI/CD) platform that automates the software development lifecycle.
+Travis CI is a hosted continuous integration and delivery platform that automates the software development lifecycle, historically popular for its tight GitHub integration.

 Key Features of Travis CI: